 Most of the scars will be hidden within you hair and in the normal creases of your skin.

 Most of your stitches will be removed after about five days.
 Your scalp may take longer to heal, and the stitches or metal clips in your hairline could be left in a few days longer.

 Getting Back to Normal After Facelift Surgery

 You should be up and about in a day or two, but plan on taking it easy for the first week after surgery.
 Be especially gentle with your face and hair, since your skin will be both tender and numb, and may not respond normally at first.
-Dr. Obi will give more specific guidelines for gradually resuming your normal activities.
+Your surgeon will give more specific guidelines for gradually resuming your normal activities.
 They’re likely to include these suggestions: Avoid strenuous activity, including sex and heavy housework, for at least two weeks (walking and mild stretching are fine); avoid alcohol, steam baths, and saunas for several months.
 Above all, get plenty of rest and allow your body to spend its energy on healing.
 At the beginning, your face may look and feel rather strange.
 Your features may be distorted from the swelling, your facial movements may be slightly stiff and you’ll probably be self-conscious about your scars initially.
 Some bruising may persist for two or three weeks, and you may tire easily.
 It’s not surprising that some patients are disappointed and depressed at first.
 By the third week, you’ll look and feel much better.
 Most patients are back at work about ten days to two weeks after surgery.
 If you need it, special camouflage makeup can mask most bruising that remains.

 Your Renewed More Youthful Appearance

 After your facelift and full recovery, you can return to normal activities with a fresh new appearance.
 Fine lines and wrinkles will be dramatically reduced or completely gone.
 Most patients also elect to combine a browlift and in some cases eyelid surgery to further brighten their appearance.